UtopAIBuilder/Grad-CAM-for-video-and-regression-task/README.md

 we take gradient of the negative of the regression loss with respect to the activation maps of the last layer.
 For further details see the report

+## Instructions to run the code for LSTM using Attention grad cam:
+- Dataset of video should be organized in this structure: ./data/hmdb51_org/swing_baseball/xyx.avi (swing_baseball contains a set of videos having the label swing_baseball)
+- First run DataPrepLSTMConv.ipynb.
+This will sample 16 frames from each video and will create directory in this way: ./data/hmdb51_jpg/swing_baseball/xyx/*.jpg.
+- Once this is done, run LSTMConvMainWithAttention.ipynb to train and save a model checkpoint to be later used for GradCam inference.
+- After this run GradCamWithAttention.ipynb to get the final output